The Two Reasons for GERD or Acid Reflux

 Antacids: The Silent Acid Reducers

 You might reach for those trusty antacids when you feel the burn in your chest.
-But did you know that these little tablets can lower your stomach acid levels over time?
-It's like a sneaky double-edged sword.
+But did you know these little tablets can lower stomach acid levels over time?
+In the long run, this can severly worsen symptoms of GERD and acid reflux.

 Insufficient Acid, Insufficient Digestion